UniqueNetwork/XC-NFT-standard/metadata-container.md

 To transfer an NFT to another chain and to be free in choosing a metadata format, some meta-format is needed to "tunnel" different NFT metadata formats.

-The possible meta-format a.k.a **metadata container** may be the following:
+The possible meta-format, a.k.a **metadata container**, may be the following:

 ##### JSON Schema
 ```json